glennkmitchell/architecture-center/docs/microservices/interservice-communication.md

 - The Delivery service sends events that describe the status of a delivery, including Created, Rescheduled, InTransit, and DeliveryComplete.
 Events make it possible for any interested service to subscribe to status updates.
 In the current design, the Delivery Service is the only subscriber, but it's possible that other services might need to consume these events.
 For example, they might be used for a dashboard or real-time analytics service.
 Another reason to use events is that it removes the consumers from the workflow path, meaning the Delivery Scheduler does not have to wait on them.
 - The Delivery History service subscribes to the delivery events and stores the history of every delivery.

 Notice that delivery events are derived from drone events.
 For example, when a drone reaches a delivery location and drops off a package, the Delivery service translates this into a DeliveryCompleted event.
-This is an example of thinking about domain models.
+This is an example of thinking in terms of domain models.
 As described earlier, Drone Management belongs in a separate bounded context.
 The drone events convey the physical location of a drone.
-The delivery events, on the other, represent changes in the status of a delivery, which is a completely different business entity from a drone.
+The delivery events, on the other hand, represent changes in the status of a delivery, which is a different business entity.

 ## API design for microservices